bilva-sanaba/Sound-Sleuth/README.md

 `npm install consolidate`

-The final product is also live at: Temporarily Down
+The final product is also live at: <https://soundsleuth.herokuapp.com>

 ## Using the Program
 *The program can be run with node js: